 Types of Grief

 There are many different types of grief, such as disenfranchised grief often seen following a death by suicide, an overdose, or with pet loss.
-Disenfranchised grief is also relevant currently due to COVID-19, as many people have been unable to take part in the usual community rituals associated with a death.
+Disenfranchised grief was relevant recently due to COVID-19, as many people were unable to take part in the usual community rituals associated with a death.
 There is also traumatic grief, such as where a death is violent or witnessed, bringing with it even more challenges for the griever.
 In addition there are what are called living losses or ambiguous grief that can occur when we experience grief about a situation even though no-one has died.
 This can occur with relationships ending, with the onset of age or illness related physical limitations, the loss of a job, or when a loved one is no longer the person we remember due to factors such as dementia, stroke, or brain injury.

-Whatever type of grief you're experiencing, grief counselling can ease feelings of isolation and hopelessness and help you move through the processes of grief in your own way and in your own time but without unnecessary suffering and with a sense of possibility for the future.
+Whatever type of grief you're experiencing, grief counselling can ease feelings of isolation and hopelessness and help you move through the processes of grief in your own way and in your own time but without unnecessary suffering and with a sense of possibility for the future

 The Four Tasks of Grieving